 Changing how you take hormones may also help you lessen the side effects.
 Usually, oral tablets may cause gastrointestinal symptoms like nausea or abdominal cramps.
 Injections are not any better since this route may result in erratic absorption or irritation at the injection site.
 Therefore, pellet implantation is the optimal route of hormone administration.

 Yunique Medical provides FUNCTIONAL MEDICINE for optimized health and performance.
+Looking for hormone therapy in Ocala?
 We offer customized, scientifically advanced treatments to create a new state of human thriving.
 Why be ordinary when you can be optimal?

 HUMAN 2.0 begins here!